HF 5423

 What to Expect After Surgery

 • You can expect an incision behind or above the ear.
-Any stiches will be removed in 7-12 days.
+If there are any stitches present, you will be given discharge instructions on care and/or removal.

 • Your child may have ear numbness that lasts for months.

-• There may be mild, blood-stained drainage from their ear.
+• There may be mild, blood-stained drainage from their ear for a few weeks after surgery.

 • They may have packing inside their ear canal.